 During Phase I, the project made use of a Challenge Fund to grant-fund pilot projects, (pre)feasibility and strategic studies, and renewable solutions with potential for upscaling or replication, capacity building, and information sharing in the renewable energy, energy efficiency, and waste-to-energy sectors.
 From across the region, 432 proposals were submitted, covering a variety of renewable energy sectors, including biofuel, biogas, biomass, energy efficiency/energy conservation, hydropower, solar, waste-to-energy, wind, and hybrid renewable energy projects.
 In total, 39 projects received funding and 5 proved to be scalable, benefitting 50,000 people directly.

 Taking a cue from the lessons learned during phase I, NIRAS adjusted the programme’s focus.
-EEP Mekong Phase II now mainly concentrates on enhancing access of the rural populations in the Mekong countries to sustainable and affordable energy services and products.
-They also approached the issue from a slightly different angle, narrowing in on (1) mobilizing national and regional resources to implement sustainable and affordable rural energy solutions; (2) using the Challenge Fund to support renewable energy-based projects that focus on rural access; and (3) capacity building and knowledge management.
+EEP Mekong Phase II now aims to catalyse funding of larger projects driven by the private sector.
+It also closely cooperates with business development entities and impact investors.
+The programme concentrates on enhancing access of the rural populations in the Mekong countries to sustainable and affordable energy services and products.

 This change of focus brought further adaptions to the way EEP Mekong was run.
 One such change was the development of the Challenge Fund into a result-based financing instrument.
 This meant that the fund now makes incentive payments to selected projects and businesses on the basis of results achieved if the businesses and project developers delivers certain pre-specified outputs within the sustainable energy access sector.
 Calls for Proposals are now organized to select only projects that have a large number of beneficiaries and have secured sufficient amounts of own funding to operate.